isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/VICA.md

 <p>VICA chatbots receive an average of over 800,000 monthly queries</p>
 </li>
 <li>
-<p>Offers new features like Gen AI Playground for data source management,
+<p>Offers a variety of features such as Gen AI playground, auto-complete
-auto-complete suggestions, knowledge base control, and response translation.</p>
+suggestions, and translation.</p>
 </li>
 </ul>
 <hr>